NaomiDemolli/Bioinformatics_project/README.md

 Neither for promoter nor enhancers Boruta algorithm considers necessary to eliminate some features.

 ### Method
 In order to identify active cis-regulatory regions, I initially use models such as Perceptron, FFNN and CNN.
 For each model I develop a base version and then I compare their performances on the task.
-Subsequently I develop an optimized version only for FFNN and CNN in which the selection of hyper-parameters is made by Bayesian optmization.
-I finally verify that the perfomance of models that have hyper-parameters tuned are better.
+Subsequently I develop an optimized version only for FFNN in which the selection of hyper-parameters is made by Bayesian optmization.
+I finally verify that the perfomance of model that have hyper-parameters tuned are better.

 All models are developed using Keras with the TensorFlow backend.